Originally published on Babydust Diaries and cross-posted here with permission.

 Update from the author: Her time on “welfare” ended after a few short months and she continues to be grateful for the safety net that protected her family.
 She continues to be an advocate for welfare programs and how those using such programs are treated.
 You can read her follow-up on Raising A Family On Food Stamps here.

-Paige Stannard is a Staff Writer for Everyday Feminism.
-She’s a former NASA research librarian happy to be home raising her 3 IVF babies after nearly a decade of infertility.
+Paige Stannard is a former NASA research librarian happy to be home raising her 3 IVF babies after nearly a decade of infertility.
 She blogs about infertility, parenting, and women’s issues at Baby Dust Diaries as well as being the founder of the gentle discipline site ParentingGently.com and co-founder of the breastfeeding rights site NursingFreedom.org.
 She likes to cook and sew and has, in general, become her mother.
 Happily.
 Follow her on Twitter @babydust.